New York University1

 Meta-FAIR2

 The ability to predict future outcomes given control actions is fundamental for physical reasoning.
-However, such predictive models, often called world models, have proven challenging to learn and are typically developed for task-specific solutions with online policy learning.
-We argue that the true potential of world models lies in their ability to reason and plan across diverse problems using only passive data.
-Concretely, we require world models to have the following three properties: 1) be trainable on offline, pre-collected trajectories, 2) support test-time behavior optimization, and 3) facilitate task-agnostic reasoning.
+However, such predictive models, often called world models, remains challenging to learn and are typically developed for task-specific solutions with online policy learning.
+To unlock world models' true potential, we argue that they should 1) be trainable on offline, pre-collected trajectories, 2) support test-time behavior optimization, and 3) facilitate task-agnostic reasoning.

-To realize this, we present DINO World Model (DINO-WM), a new method to model visual dynamics without reconstructing the visual world.
+To this end, we present DINO World Model (DINO-WM), a new method to model visual dynamics without reconstructing the visual world.
 DINO-WM leverages spatial patch features pre-trained with DINOv2, enabling it to learn from offline behavioral trajectories by predicting future patch features.
-This design allows DINO-WM to achieve observational goals through action sequence optimization, facilitating task-agnostic behavior planning by treating desired goal patch features as prediction targets.
-We evaluate DINO-WM across various domains, including maze navigation, tabletop pushing, and particle manipulation.
-Our experiments demonstrate that DINO-WM can generate zero-shot behavioral solutions at test time without relying on expert demonstrations, reward modeling, or pre-learned inverse models.
-Notably, DINO-WM exhibits strong generalization capabilities compared to prior state-of-the-art work, adapting to diverse task families such as arbitrarily configured mazes, push manipulation with varied object shapes, and multi-particle scenarios.
+This allows DINO-WM to achieve observational goals through action sequence optimization, facilitating task-agnostic planning by treating goal features as prediction targets.
+We demonstrate that DINO-WM achieves zero-shot behavioral solutions at test time on six environments without expert demonstrations, reward modeling, or pre-learned inverse models, outperforming prior state-of-the-art work across diverse task families such as arbitrarily configured mazes, push manipulation with varied object shapes, and multi-particle scenarios.

 *For all the images and videos below, the top row shows ground truth rollouts in the environment, while the bottom row presents world model-imagined rollouts.
 The images on the right represent the goal states in both cases.